NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/apotropaic-fulu.md

 value: "25"
 subvalue: "gp"
 invest:
-usage: "held in one hand"
+usage: "affixed over an entrance"
 license: "ORC"
 identify:
-description: "**Usage** affixed over an entrance  * * *  This unassuming yellow paper, affixed above a door or gate, flickers in the light.
+description: "This unassuming yellow paper, affixed above a door or gate, flickers in the light.
 Pick an alignment trait: chaotic, good, lawful, or evil.
-When a creature with the opposing alignment trait of the fulu (good for an evil fulu, and so on) passes through the entrance, it must succeed at a DC 17 Fortitude check save or become [[Conditions/Sickened|Sickened 2]]; regardless of whether they succeed, the creature becomes temporarily immune for 1 day."
+When a creature with the opposing alignment trait of the fulu (good for an evil fulu, and so on) passes through the entrance, it must succeed at a DC 17 Fortitude check save or become [[Sickened|Sickened 2]]; regardless of whether they succeed, the creature becomes temporarily immune for 1 day."
 powerTitle1:
 actionEconomy1:
 type1: